How To Prepare And Survival The Coming Economic Collapse

 Survival Gold has no immediate value.

-However, there are people who will take it in trade.
+However, some people will take it in trade.

-Once there, to relieve you of the rest of your gold by force if necessary.
+Once there, if necessary, to relieve you of the rest of your gold by force.

-Gold and silver are great investments as a hedge against inflation, but only as a hedge.
+Gold and silver are great investments to hedge against inflation, but only as a hedge.

 Better to begin stocking up today before it’s too late.